Sedoxxx/message_broker_system/README.md

-# Message Broker System with Pipes-and-Filters
+# Message Broker System with Rabbit MQ & Pipes-and-Filters

 ## Introduction

 This project demonstrates the implementation of a **message broker system** using RabbitMQ and its transformation into a **pipes-and-filters system**.
-Both versions of the system process messages through a series of stages (filters), each performing a specific task.
+Both versions of the system process messages through a series of stages (units) or (filters), each performing a specific task.
 The comparison highlights the differences in performance between the two architectures.

 ---